 If tragedy and death are your interests, then, Shakespearean works are your best references.
 Familiar with “Romeo and Juliet” or “Hamlet?”

 Either Greek or Roman or those from the Medieval Period, you can take a certain philosophy someone like Plato or Socrates adhere and think of what situations you can create.
-A situation so difficult your protagonist longs for escape from that misery by whatever means.
+A situation was so difficult your protagonist longs for escape from that misery by whatever means.
 Fantastic idea, right?

 Take Beowulf, for example, or Don Quixote.
-In the Philippines, under the Basic Education Curriculum, the English, European Literature are typically discussed at the beginning of the academic year.
+In the Philippines, under the Basic Education Curriculum, English, European Literature are typically discussed at the beginning of the academic year.
 This has been repeated over the years until college.